OliverFlecke/OliverFlecke.github.io/content/post/solving_every_sudoku_before_breakfast.md

 Notice that this is a valid Prolog term; it is a list of lists (rows).
 All the given numbers are filled in, while the rest are given the `_`, indicating a value we do not care about.
+Another benefit of this format, is that it can be stored in a file and read directly into a variable in Prolog.

 So how do we solve a sudoku in Prolog?
 Which algorithm are we using?